“In poor posture the muscles are doing a part of the job of the bones.”

 4. Lift your chin and drop your head backwards a few times – what happens this time?

 These adjustments are automatic now, but as a toddler you spent a lot of time calibrating your vestibular mechanism so that you could bring your head to vertical, and organise yourself to keep it balanced there.
-This organisation allowed you to use all your external sensors–eyes, ears, nostrils–to navigate efficiently and effectively through your ever-enlarging environment.
+This organisation allowed you to use all your external sensors – eyes, ears, nostrils – to navigate efficiently and effectively through your ever-widening personal territory.

-Dropping your head to either side will produce the same subtle adjustments – notice that the more slowly you move the more subtle the internal shifts you can become aware of.
+Dropping your head to either side will produce the same subtle adjustments – and please do notice that the more slowly you move, the more subtle the internal structural shifts you can become aware of…

 Proprioception and Hypermobility

 What helps us develop these skills as toddlers is the “design” of the skeleton itself.
 We are naturally unstable and we have a high centre of gravity.
 The feedback system from our muscles and joints that enables us to refine our balance is referred to as ‘proprioception’.
-This sensory-motor system relies on clear signals from every part of the musculoskeletal structure – so it can be much harder to develop good balance and efficient coordination for the many people with some joints that are hypermobile, i.e. that move further than is efficient for transmitting force through the skeleton.
+This sensory-motor system relies on clear signals from every part of the musculoskeletal structure – so it can be much harder to develop good balance and efficient coordination if you are one of the many people with some joints that are hypermobile, i.e. that move further than is efficient for transmitting force through the skeleton.

 Here is a wonderful example of dynamic stability in action – have a look this amazing hypermobile Gymnast: